Westport

 Our Chapter Board of Directors:

-• Vice President Chapter Engagement and Inclusion: Elizabeth Whittle
+• Vice President Chapter Engagement and Inclusion: Carissa Siegner

 One of the pillars of NCL is Leadership.
 All of our members hold positions within the chapter.
 Patronesses lead event committees, serve as liaison’s to each our philanthropies, or work with our girls directly as Grade Level Advisors in each Ticktocker classes.
 The patronesses model leadership behavior for the Ticktockers.
 In turn, the ticktockers serve in positions within their class – as meeting leaders, event committee chairs, recording secretaries.
 We also have a Ticktocker Council which meets across all grades to plan and execute a annual all-Ticktocker event.